Link: Apply now for the Hilton Honors American Express Business Card

 The Hilton Honors American Express Business Card is the one Hilton American Express small business credit card.
 How does this card compare to the personal versions of the card, and how does it compare to other business credit cards?

-In this post, I wanted to take a closer look at the welcome bonus, annual fee, return on spending, perks, and more.
+In this post, I wanted to take a closer look at the welcome offer, annual fee, return on spending, perks, and more.

 Earn 130,000 Hilton Points